jmbealer/my-knowledge-base/unsorted-org/org-old/information/000-generalities.md

         067 Organizations in eastern Europe; in Russia 068 Organizations in other geographic areas
         069 Museum science
-## 070 News media, journalism & publishing
+## 070 News Media, Journalism & Publishing
         070 News media, journalism & publishing
         071 Newspapers in North America
         072 Newspapers in British Isles; in England